 We may earn income from affiliate advertising links in this post.
 Please read our Disclosure Statement for details.

 Aruba is the most re-visited island in the Caribbean…and with good reason!
-It’s located outside of the hurricane belt, boasts near-perfect weather year-round and is home to several of the world’s most beautiful beaches.
+It’s located outside of the hurricane belt, boasts near-perfect weather year-round and is home to many of the world’s most beautiful beaches.

 I’ve been writing about this beautiful paradise for about six years now.
 In the beginning, I could hardly find a restaurant that offered vegan options aside from salad.